valerio-oliveira/dataops-trail/README.md

 #### The software layer

-> To install all software layer, including Database engine cluster, the Web application cluster, and load balancer cluster, go to the ansible directory and run the "deploy.yml" playbook:
+> To install the entire software layer, including Database engine cluster, the Web application cluster, and load balancer cluster, go to the ansible directory and run the "deploy.yml" playbook:

 ```shell
 ❯ cd ansible